AceReality/Message-board-for-Shopify-Partners/README.md

 # Message-board-for-Shopify-Partners
-A place for Shopify people to find and connect with me
+A place for Shopify & Shopify Partners to find and connect with me